vtex/react-hook-form-jsonschema/README.md

   - `'onSubmit'`: Validate when the submit is triggered.
 - `submitFocusError`: Boolean, when `true` focus on the first field with error after submit validates, if there is any.
 Defaults to `true`.
 - `onSubmit`: Callback function that the form values are passed to when submit is triggered.
-- `noNativeValidate`: Boolean, when `true` disables the default browser validation (notice that react-hook-form-jsonschema does NOT yet implement validation form URIs and email addresses).
+- `noNativeValidate`: Boolean, when `true` disables the default browser validation (notice that `react-hook-form-jsonschema` does NOT yet implement validation for URIs and email addresses).

 ## Hooks API